 Sensorineural Hearing Loss (SNHL)

 This condition often manifests as the individual frequently says “what”.
 SNHL makes it difficult to hear in a variety of situations.
 This type of hearing loss occurs in the inner ear (cochlea) and may be permanent if not treated early enough.
 It may be related to genetics, inner ear diseases, viral inflammation, noise exposure, or other causes.
-Some people refer to this as a “nerve hearing loss”.
-Under some circumstances steroid treatment behind the eardrum will improve hearing.
-In the majority of situations the choice of treatment is hearing aid use.
+Some people refer to this as “nerve hearing loss”.
+Under some circumstances, steroid treatment behind the eardrum will improve hearing.
+In the majority of situations, the choice of treatment is hearing aid use.

 Mixed Hearing Loss (MHL)

 This type of hearing loss is a mixture of conductive and sensorineural hearing loss.
 It is part mechanical and part sensorineural in nature.
 Symptoms again will be based on the degree of hearing loss, although difficulty hearing in a variety of situations is the most common symptom.
-Many times we can correct this type of loss with medical or surgical therapy, or with hearing aids.
+Many times we can correct this type of loss with medical or surgical therapy, or with hearing instruments.

 How do you diagnose hearing loss?

 A comprehensive hearing test will determine how much hearing loss there might be and what part of the ear is involved in the hearing loss.
-The hearing test will determine speech understanding, inner ear function and middle ear function.
+The hearing test will determine speech understanding, inner ear function, and middle ear function.